Posts

 Image

-Photo by the author Have you ever wondered why we suffer and why certain painful patterns seem to repeat in our lives?
+Have you ever wondered why we suffer and why certain painful patterns seem to repeat in our lives?
 This post offers a practical guide to the Four Noble Truths , a structural framework for understanding the human condition.
 Beyond mere doctrine, we will explore how suffering is gathered—a concept known as Jipseongje —and how we can begin the journey toward lasting mental freedom.
 The Heart of the Buddha's Teaching: A Personal Journey The Four Noble Truths are the core of the core in the Buddha's teachings.
 While there are many different sects and traditions in Buddhism, the Four Noble Truths remain the most essential foundation for them all.
 To truly understand Buddhism is to understand these four truths.
 To be honest, these truths are not easy concepts to grasp.
 Before I truly encountered the Buddha's teachings, I used to see them in self-help or academic books.
-I would jot them down in the margins, thinking, "This is the Buddha's word, so I s...
+I would jot them down in the margins, thinking, "This is the Buddha's word, so I should know it."...

 Cultivating the Unwavering Mind: Beyond the Ego’s Illusions